yuqiancai0811/Java-Book-Record-Management-System/README.md

 ## How to Run
 1. Ensure Java is installed on your system.
-2. Compile the program using `javac BookRecordManager.java` .
+2. Compile the program using `javac driver.java` .
-3. Run the program with `java BookRecordManager`.
+3. Run the program.
 4. Follow the on-screen prompts to navigate through book records.

 ## Input Files